Loading…

 Start at Chapter 1.
 Read in order.
 Everything below explains what to expect.

 The early chapters document this gap with specificity.
 It's not subtle.
 Lookism doesn't soften the observation that the same person is treated differently based on appearance.
-The protagonist navigates two worlds simultaneously — hiding his original body, trying to use the new one to build a life he couldn't have had before.
+The protagonist navigates two worlds simultaneously, hiding his original body and trying to use the new one to build a life he couldn't have had before.
 The humor in early chapters comes from the gap between who Hyung-seok knows himself to be and how strangers respond to the body they see.
 The discomfort is the point.

 The first 100 chapters are best understood as a long character setup.
 Park Hyung-seok's two-body situation is the hook, but the actual content of this section is the ensemble of people he meets and the social structures those relationships reveal.
 The school hierarchy.
 The way class and appearance interact.
 The characters who appear briefly in early chapters and become significant later.

-Lookism introduces its ensemble fast — classmates, workplace colleagues, a landlord's daughter, a childhood friend, a group of students navigating their own hierarchies — and the early chapters move between their stories in ways that diffuse the protagonist-focus you'd expect from the premise.
-Several characters introduced as minor figures in chapters 1–50 become central to what happens from chapter 200 onward.
+Lookism introduces its ensemble fast: classmates, workplace colleagues, a landlord's daughter, a childhood friend, a group of students navigating their own hierarchies.
+The early chapters move between their stories in ways that diffuse the protagonist-focus you'd expect from the premise.
+Several characters introduced as minor figures in chapters 1-50 become central to what happens from chapter 200 onward.
 The series is laying track it will use much later.

-Around chapter 100–150, the underground fighting organizations start to appear.
-The series reveals that beneath the school-based social drama there's a structured hierarchy of martial arts factions — some tied to criminal enterprises, some to martial arts lineages, all with competing claims on the talent that cycles through the schools and streets Park Hyung-seok moves through.
+Around chapter 100-150, the underground fighting organizations start to appear.
+The series reveals that beneath the school-based social drama there's a structured hierarchy of martial arts factions.
+Some are tied to criminal enterprises, some to martial arts lineages, all with competing claims on the talent that cycles through the schools and streets Park Hyung-seok moves through.

 This section is where Lookism's tonal range becomes clear.
 The violence escalates.
-The fights become technically detailed — different fighting styles, different philosophies about strength and dominance.
+The fights become technically detailed, with different fighting styles and different philosophies about strength and dominance.
 The social-drama premise doesn't disappear; it becomes the foundation that explains why the underground hierarchy exists and what it costs to operate in it.

 This is where the Netflix anime stops and the manhwa continues for another 300+ chapters.
 Readers who watched the anime and want to continue: start at chapter 50-60 (the anime compresses early chapters) or pick up at whatever chapter the anime's events map to.